 Book List: Escape with a Book

 During this time of the Covid-19 pandemic we are all staying home and close to home.
 So why not travel across the globe and through time and take an adventure through reading?
-We recommend these 10 books to help you escape from Cape Cod to Paris and over mountains and oceans!
+We recommend these 10 books, written by or about individuals buried at Mount Auburn, to help you escape from Cape Cod to Paris and over mountains and oceans!
 These books can be found at your local library or Independent Bookstore such as Porter Square Books, Harvard Book Store, and Belmont Books.

 Evangeline: A Tale of Acadie by Henry Wadsworth Longfellow

 In this epic poem, Evangaline: A Tale of Acadie by Henry Wadsworth Longfellow (1847), follow a woman in her search of her lost love whom she was separated from during the Expulsion of the Acadians.
 Travel through the “forest primeval…” Longfellow (1807 – 1882) is buried on Indian Ridge Path.